What we do

 Starting in about 2000, we were particularly interested in the effects of the self-contained breathing apparatus (SCBA - typically worn by structural firefighters, mine rescue workers, etc) on work capacity, pulmonary ventilation and the work of breathing (see Eves et al, 2005; Dreger et al, 2006; Butcher et al, 2006; Butcher et al, 2007).

 We have conducted a series of experiments using “special” gases in the SCBA that have included selected mixtures of helium and oxygen (see Eves et al, 2002a, 2002b, 2003a, 2003b and Butcher et al, 2007).
 In short, the results of these studies show that these special gases improve physical work capacity; decrease the effort required to breathe during strenuous work; and decrease the rate of consumption from the air tank.

 We have also studied the effects of the SCBA and other fire protective equipment on heart function during exercise.
 (Mayne et al, 2009; Nelson et al, 2009) These studies have led to a series of experiments on heart function during passive heat stress (Nelson et al., 2010, 2010a, 2010b, 2011a, 2011b).

 We have collaborated with colleagues from Human Ecology on experiments to study heat stress in different types of chemical protective clothing (see Wen et al, 2015).

 Our lab is currently studying the physiology of heavy load carriage.
-Most of our experiments have explored the effects of heavy backpacks on exercise performance and components of ventilation during prolonged exercise (see Phillips et al, 2016a, 2016b, 2016c and Taylor et al, 2016) This has also lead to research into the effects of very heavy loads and the addition of occupational specific protective clothing on the components of ventilation and performance.
+Most of our experiments have explored the effects of heavy backpacks on exercise performance and components of ventilation. (see Phillips et al, 2016a, 2016b, 2016c and Taylor et al, 2016) This has also lead to research into the effects of very heavy loads and the addition of occupational specific protective clothing on the components of ventilation and performance.